Pedro Sanchez stays on as Spain's prime minister after weighing exit | Politics

 Pedro Sanchez stays on as Spain's prime minister after weighing exit

-* Sanchez says he'll continue as prime minister after reflection * Sanchez says encouraged to stay by large rallies of supporters * Opposition's Isabel Ayuso describes decision as "a joke" * Madrid residents irritated by drama (Adds comments from allies, opponents, residents from paragraph 9) MADRID, April 29 (Reuters) - Spain's Prime Minister Pedro Sanchez said on Monday he had decided to stay in office after days of publicly weighing his future, generating relief amongst leftist allies, exasperation among the public and ridicule from his opponents.
+* Sanchez says he'll continue as prime minister after reflection * Sanchez says encouraged to stay by large rallies of supporters * Opposition's Isabel Ayuso describes decision as "a joke" * Madrid residents irritated by drama (Adds Feijoo comment in paragraph 10; Manos Limpias comment in paragraph 23) MADRID, April 29 (Reuters) - Spain's Prime Minister Pedro Sanchez said on Monday he had decided to stay in office after days of publicly weighing his future, generating relief amongst leftist allies, exasperation among the public and ridicule from his opponents.

 * Sanchez says he'll continue as prime minister after reflection